jkriste/Perk-by-Daylight/README.md

 **When will [insert feature] be added?**

-I makes updates to this program on my own time and currently do not have a team of other developers working for me.
+I make updates to this program on my own time and currently do not have a team of other developers working for me.
 If you have a feature that hasn't been previously suggested, feel free to create a feature request [here](https://github.com/glitchedcoder/Perk-by-Daylight/issues/new?assignees=glitchedcoder&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D).

 **Where can I report a bug or error I've come across?**